Best projector screens of 2022

 Check Price

 Fixed frame screens can seem intimidating to install, but the Silver Ticket screen is easy to attach to a wall with a few screws and is the best projector screen for home cinema.
-The screen itself offers a sharp, clear picture with intense colors and rich, dark shadows.
+The screen itself offers a sharp, clear with intense colors and rich, dark shadows.
 You can choose the color of the screen—white, gray/silver, or high contrast black.
 If the room is dark and you use blackout curtains, the screen color won’t matter much, but the gray/silver is a safe bet for most environments where a little ambient light is expected.
 Movies with an aspect ratio of 16:9 look great on the 92-inch screen, which stays taught in the frame so that you can get more than a few years of use from it without any warping.
 Give yourself a few hours to assemble the frame and install it to the wall.
 It’s relatively easy, but it does take time.

 Best portable projector screen: GT Foldable Projector Screen with Stand